bigchaindb/nginx_3scale/README.md

 We use the openresty for this, which is nginx bundled with lua libraries.
 More information at their [website](openresty.org/en)

-It is the entrypoint to the BigchainDB cluster, and validates the tokens sent by users in HTTP headers for authorization.
+It validates the tokens sent by users in HTTP headers.
 The user tokens map directly to the Application Plan specified in 3scale.

 ## Build and Push the Latest Container